DFHack/dfhack/docs/dev/Lua API.rst

 * ``getLeftOnlyOverlayPlacementInfo(overlay_placement_spec)``

   This function works like ``getOverlayPlacementInfo``, but it only "pads" the overlay on the left.
-This is useful for compatibility with existing "UI element relative" overlay positioning code (e.g., to avoid needing a version bump that would reset a player's custom positioning).
+This is useful for compatibility with existing UI element relative overlay positioning code (e.g., to avoid needing a version bump that would reset a player's custom positioning).

 .. _lua-plugins: